 shifting resources and power

-Open philanthropy is defined as funding shaped for and by human rights movements.
-It is an approach and an ideal in which human rights funding is shaped for and by movements for social justice.
+Open philanthropy is an approach and an ideal in which human rights funding is shaped for and by movements for social justice.

 The goal of open philanthropy is a funding field that is actively open to sharing power, justice-oriented, accountable to those affected by funding decisions, and responsive to intersecting forms of injustice.

-To meet these aims, open philanthropy is defined by six core values:
+To meet these aims, open philanthropy encompasses six core values:

 - Power Sharing